-The Samsung Galaxy S10 has been engineered to be a conversation changer, a phone that's intended to turn everyone's yearly question of "Do I really need to upgrade?" into a more exclamatory “Do I really need to upgrade!"
+The Samsung Galaxy S10 is engineered and designed to be a conversation-changer, a phone that's crafted to turn everyone's yearly question of "Do I really need to upgrade?" into a more exclamatory "I really need to upgrade!"

-Its new Infinity-O screen – also a feature of the Galaxy S10 Plus and cheaper Galaxy S10e – is so large it actually displaces the front camera, consigning it to a small 'punch-hole' in the screen.
+Its new Infinity-O screen – also a feature of the bigger Galaxy S10 Plus and cheaper Galaxy S10e – is so large it actually displaces the front camera, consigning it to a small 'punch-hole' in the screen.
 All of the important sensors are neatly tucked behind this vibrant and bright Super AMOLED display.

 Also behind the glass is the new ultrasonic fingerprint sensor.
 You won't find a fingerprint pad on the back anymore, or anywhere visibly on the phone.
 Samsung put its sensor – now invisible – on the front, where we feel it belongs.

-The S10 officially makes punch-hole displays a trend after the idea debuted on the Honor View 20, and in-screen fingerprint sensors more mainstream after they appeared on the OnePlus 6T, Huawei Mate 20 Pro, and a few Vivo phones.
+The Samsung S10 officially makes punch-hole displays a trend after the idea debuted on the Honor View 20, and in-screen fingerprint sensors more mainstream after they appeared on the OnePlus 6T, Huawei Mate 20 Pro and a few Vivo phones.

-Maximization is also the idea behind the Galaxy S10's rear-facing triple-lens camera.
+Maximization is also the idea behind the Samsung S10's rear-facing triple-lens camera.
 Samsung’s camera array has lenses to take normal, telephoto and new ultra-wide photos.
 The ultra-wide camera is all about capturing more of what’s in front of you without having to back up.

-The Galaxy S10 also has features everyone can get.
+The Samsung S10 also has features everyone can get.
 Its Wireless PowerShare feature lets you use the back of the S10 to Qi charge another phone or the new Galaxy Buds, cloning the reverse wireless charging idea in the Huawei Mate 20 Pro, a phone that’s not widely available in certain territories, including the US.

-The Galaxy S10 is an amalgam of other handsets’ single hallmark features packed into one phone, while Samsung pioneers as many technical features as it can cram in – faster Wi-Fi 6 and HDR10+ are both firsts for smartphones.
+The Samsung S10 is an amalgam of other handsets’ single hallmark features packed into one phone, while Samsung pioneers as many technical features as it can cram in – faster Wi-Fi 6 and HDR10+ are both firsts for smartphones.
 And that’s what Samsung does best really.

 The Samsung Galaxy S10 marks a decade of Galaxy S phones, and while there’s been little innovation in recent years from the most popular smartphone brands, including Samsung (Bixby and AR EMoji don’t cut it), the S10 has enough newness to tempt you to upgrade.

-Samsung Galaxy S10 release date and price
+Samsung Galaxy S10: release date and price

 Dimensions: 149.9 x 70.4 x 7.8mm

-OS: Android 9
+Pre-installed software: Android 9